Echo (miniseries): Episodes

-Sydney Freeland directs the first episode and others, with Catriona McKenzie also directing episodes of the series.

 Production

 Development

-In December 2020, Alaqua Cox was announced as having been cast as the Marvel Comics character Maya Lopez / Echo in Marvel Studios' Disney+ series Hawkeye (2021).
+In December 2020, deaf and amputee newcomer Alaqua Cox was announced as having been cast as the Marvel Comics character Maya Lopez / Echo in Marvel Studios' Disney+ series Hawkeye (2021).
 By March 2021, Marvel Studios was in early development on a spin-off from Hawkeye centered on Cox's Lopez for Disney+, with Etan Cohen and Emily Cohen set to write and executive produce.
 During the Disney+ Day event in November 2021, the series was officially announced as Echo, and Marion Dayre was serving as head writer by then instead of the Cohens.
+Amy Rardin would also join the series to serve as head writer alongside Dayre.
 Bert & Bertie, who directed the Hawkeye episode "Echoes" in which Lopez is introduced, did not believe they would be involved with the spin-off series and felt it would be appropriate for someone in the Native American community to further tell the character's story.
 In March 2022, Sydney Freeland shared a casting call on her Instagram page, indicating her involvement in the series as a director.
-Marvel Studios confirmed Freeland as a director in May, while also announcing that Catriona McKenzie would direct episodes of the series.
-Freeland directs the first episode and others.
-Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, Brad Winderbaum, Stephen Broussard, and Richie Palmer serve as executive producers along with Dayre and Jason Gavin, while Freeland serves as a co-executive producer.
-20th Television also produces the series.
+Marvel Studios confirmed Freeland as a director in May, while also announcing that Catriona McKenzie would also direct for the series.
+Freeland directed all episodes except the third, which was directed by McKenzie.
+Marvel Studios' Kevin Feige, Stephen Broussard, Louis D'Esposito, Brad Winderbaum, Victoria Alonso, and Richie Palmer serve as executive producers along with Dayre, Jason Gavin, and Freeland, while Rardin is a co-executive producer.
+The series consists of five episodes, which reportedly had a budget of $40 million, the lowest for a Marvel Studios series at the time of its release.